-Google uncovers phishing campaign targeting YouTube creators with cookie theft malware
+Google detects cookie theft malware phishing campaign targeting YouTube creators

-Since the end of 2019, Google has claimed that financially motivate phishing campaigns targeting YouTubers. with the help of cookie theft malware have been disrupted.
-The artists behind the campaign, which she credits to a group of hackers recruited from the Russian-language forum. are targeting. then fake collaboration opportunities. and especially antivirus software.
-VPNs, not music players but also photo editing or online game demos.
+Apparently, since the end of 2019.
+Google has said that financially motivated phishing campaigns target YouTubers. assisted by cookie theft malware thwarting.
+The artists working on the campaign-which she attribute to a group of hackers recruited from the Russian-language forum targeting.
+Then fake collaboration opportunities. and especially antivirus software VPNs, not music players. but also photo editing or online game demos.
 Hijack their channel, then sell it to the highest bidder or use it to spread cryptocurrency scams.

-In collaboration with the YouTube, Gmail, Trust & Safety, and Safe Browsing teams, Google’s protections have reduced the volume of associated phishing emails on Gmail by 99.6% since May 2021.
-It has blocked 1.6 million messages to targets, displayed approximately 62,000 safe browsing phishing page warnings. blocked 2.4K files and successfully restored ~ 4K accounts.
-With increased detection efforts, Google says it has watched attackers move from Gmail to other email providers.
-Google vice president of security engineering Eric Grosse said the campaigns, which originated in Iran. represent a significant increase in the overall volume of phishing activity in the region.
+Working with the YouTube, Gmail, Trust & Safety, and Safe Browsing teams, Google’s protections have diminished the volume of associated phishing emails on Gmail by 99.6% since May 2021.
+It has blocked 1.6 million messages to targets and displayed approximately 62,000 safe browsing. phishing page warnings blocked 2.4K files and recovered ~ 4K accounts.
+Google says it has watched attackers move from Gmail to other email providers as detection efforts.
+Then Google vice president of security engineering Eric Grosse said campaigns originated in Iran.
+Represent a significant increase in the overall volume of phishing activity in the region.

 YouTube creators provide an email address

-Many YouTube creators provide an email address on their channel for business opportunities.
-In this case, the attackers sent spoofed commercial emails masquerading as an existing business requesting video ad collaboration.
+Most YouTubers have an email address on their channel for business opportunities In this case, the attackers sent spoofed commercial emails masquerading as an existing business requesting video ad collaboration.

-Phishing usually started with a personalized email introducing the company and its products.
-Once the target accepted the deal, a malicious landing page disguised as a software download URL was emailed or sent as a PDF to Google Drive, and in a few cases, Google docs containing the phishing links. .
+Phishing usually starts with a personalized email introducing the company and its products.
+Once the target accepted the deal, a malicious landing page disguised as a software download URL was emailed or sent as a PDF to Google Drive, and in a Google doc in the few cases, with phishing links inside.
 Around 15,000 stakeholder accounts have been identified, most of which were created specifically for this campaign.

 The attackers registered various domains associated with bogus companies and created several websites for distributing malware.
 To date, Google has identified at least 1,011 domains created just for this purpose.
-Some of the websites have impersonated legitimate software sites, such as Luminar, Cisco VPN, games on Steam. and some were generated using online templates.
+Some of the websites impersonate even legitimate software sites, like Luminar, Cisco VPN, or games on Steam. and some were generated using online templates.
 During the pandemic, Google also discovered attackers posing as news providers with news software

-We are continually improving our detection methods and investing in new tools and features. that automatically identify and stop threats like this, ”said Ashley Shen, Threat Analysis Group.
+We continue to develop our detection techniques and invest in new tools and features that automatically identify and stop threats like this, says Ashley Shen of the Threat Analysis Group.

 Some of these improvements include: